Object and image, transformed into tool, totem, and talisman, fuel my process and imagination.

 Photographs made during my navigations can be assembled and integrated into a variety of mediums, from something as public as a window display to something as personal as a hand-held book.

 All of the paths my work takes reflect my wandering eye, collector-temperament, and my commitment to the interdependence of materials, meaning, and method.
-Through bringing these disparate parts together, I reveal how self-knowledge and humanity can be found in the places we go and in the things we collect, display, cherish, and throw away.
+Through bringing these disparate parts together, I reveal the many metaphors that can be found in the places we go and in the things we collect, display, cherish, and throw away.